-While the land border between Haiti and the Dominican Republic remains shut, the Dominican Government has declared the resumption of air travel between the two countries on October 30.
-The situation concerning the border can change suddenly, and it is advisable to monitor local media for any updates.
+While the land border between Haiti and the Dominican Republic remains closed, the Dominican Government announced that air travel between the two countries will resume on October 30.
+However, border conditions may change rapidly.
+Travelers should monitor local media for the latest updates on both land and air border status.

 It is advised to avoid all travel to Haiti, mainly to avoid the Bel Air, Carrefour, Cité Soleil, and Martissant neighborhoods in Port-au-Prince.
 Do not drive through roadblocks; if you encounter one, turn around and get to a safe area.
-Travelers are sometimes followed, violently assaulted and robbed shortly after leaving Port-au-Prince.
+Travelers are sometimes followed, violently assaulted, and robbed shortly after leaving Port-au-Prince.
 The U.S. Embassy requires personnel to use official transportation to and from the airport.